cristhiandas/makers-bnb/README.md

 ### Our aproach

-We wanted to use this experience to learn everything we could, having that in mind we tried to integrate both Sinatra an Jquery on the same project.
+We wanted to use this experience to learn everything we could, having that in mind we tried to integrate both Sinatra a Jquery on the same project.

 #### We also:
 - Had a Stand Up every day to choose and separate task.
-- Had a mid day reunion to check the team progress.
+- Had a midday reunion to check the team progress.
 - Had a constant communication flow and asked each other for help.
-- Had a Retro every night to make an assessment on the day's activities and set new task for the next day.
+- Had a Retro every night to make an assessment of the day's activities and set new tasks for the next day.

 #### We learned:
 - How to set up databases.